smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Tag Name           | Type             | Description
 -------------------|------------------|------------
-secondaryTransport | Array of strings | (Optional) List of transport types which Core allows to use for Secondary Transport.
-The transport types are listed in preferred order.
+secondaryTransport | string           | (Optional) Transport type which Core allows to use for Secondary Transport.
 Refer to Table 1 for possible values.<br>This parameter is included in the Start Service frame for Version Negotiation.
 It should not be included in the Start Service frame on Secondary Transport.<br>If Core does not allow setting up the Secondary Transport, it can omit this parameter. servicesMap        | document         | (Optional) A map indicating which service is allowed on which transport(s).<br>The keys of this map are string representations of service number in hex, i.e. "0x00" through "0xFF".
-The values are arrays of strings, whose possible values are listed in Table 1.
+The values are arrays of int32, whose possible values are either 1 (meaning "Primary Transport") or 2 (meaning "Secondary Transport").
 The transports are listed in preferred order.
-Proxy must not start the service on a transport that is not listed in the values.<br>Values for "0x00" (Control Service), "0x07" (Remote Procedure Call Service) and "0x0F" (Hybrid Service) will be ignored by Proxy since they are set up on specific transports.<br>This parameter should not be included in the Start Service frame on Secondary Transport. transportType      | string           | (Optional) Notifies current type of transport to Proxy.
-This is mostly for iOS Proxy, but should also be sent for Android Proxy for consistency. <br>This parameter should be included in Start Service ACK frames on both Primary and Secondary transports.<br>Refer to Table 1 for the available strings.
+Proxy must not start the service on a transport that is not listed in the values.<br>Values for "0x00" (Control Service), "0x07" (Remote Procedure Call Service) and "0x0F" (Hybrid Service) will be ignored by Proxy since they are set up on specific transports.<br>This parameter should not be included in the Start Service frame on Secondary Transport.

 **Table 1: list of transport type strings**